krishauser/KrisLibrary/README.md

-Encapsulate the file with the standard #ifndef CATEGORY_FILENAME_H ... #endif where CATEGORY is the folder name, FILENAME is the file name, translated into capitals and _ inserted between words
+Encapsulate the file with the standard #ifndef CATEGORY_FILENAME_H ... #endif where CATEGORY is the folder name, FILENAME is the file name, translated into capitals and _ inserted between words.

 If a file belongs to a coherent library, the entire body (minus preprocessor commands) should be enclosed in a namespace.
 Only use `using namespace'